CS-6381/FinalProject/Messaging Systems & Message Queues/Redis/Results/PerformanceMQActorSize/README.md

 Calculated using a [custom program](./1prod1vm1cons1vm/run1/metrics.csv) by analyzing the data in latencies.csv and throughput.csv

+*Note: The send throughput accomodated all 1000 messages within 1 second.
+The below deviation is for each tenth of a second.*

 | Metric | Value |
 | --- | --- |
 | Processing Latency Min | |